Grow in Your Faith by Pursuing a Diploma through the Willmington School of the Bible

 Please visit our admission requirements page for more detailed admissions information.

 - Apply online or call (800) 424-9595 to apply with an admissions counselor.

 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).

 - Students must submit one of the following:

-- TOEFL scores for students who speak English as a second language (see the admission requirements page for more information).
+- English proficiency test scores for students who speak English as a second language (see the admission requirements page for more information).

 You can view all of the biblical training courses you will study while pursuing the Willmington School of the Bible diploma program by logging in.

 We have provided a few course guides below for those who do not have a Liberty account yet to review.

 - Only Willmington School of the Bible (WSB) students may transfer credit directly to Liberty University’s online programs.

 - Liberty Home Bible Institute (LHBI), Institute of Biblical Studies, and Church Bible Institute students may not use direct transfer credit.
 These students may be able to use Credit by Portfolio.